Penn State Beaver offers lots of clubs and organizations. Getting involved is easy!

 Members of WBVR Radio are primarily communications majors, but all students in any major are welcome!
 Students can participate as DJs or talk show hosts or volunteer for positions that don't require being on air.

 Log on to WBVR's live stream at http://www.ustream.tv/channel/wbvr-live.

 The Varsity Club's mission is to advocate for the student-athlete to make his/her athletic experience at Penn State Beaver the best it can be.
-The group engages in various events on campus throughout the year, including hosting a Homecoming booth, participating in fundraisers, and securing funds for giveaways at varsity events.
+The group engages in various events on campus throughout the year, participates in fundraisers, and secures funds for giveaways at varsity events.

 Interest Groups (These are student groups that have not yet gained club status.)